Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Risk Control in Prediction

-To carry out the multiple testing procedure, we will rely on p-values, so we first explain how these are obtained.
-We consider the special case where the risk function is the expectation of a \emph{loss} function $L$: $R(\T)=\E[L(\T(X),Y)]$.
+Though our framework is more general, we consider the case where the risk function is the expectation of a \emph{loss} function $L$: $R(\T)=\E[L(\T(X),Y)]$.
 For example, the false discovery rate is the expectation of the false discovery proportion.
-This restriction is \emph{only} for the purpose of computing p-values, and our overall framework is not limited to this case; there are many other cases for which p-values are available.
+However, there are many other cases for which p-values are available, and our framework would automatically apply there as well.

-Beginning with the bounded case where $L(\T(X),Y) \in [0,1]$, we apply the hybridized Hoeffding-Bentkus (HB) inequality from \cite{bates2021distribution}, which combines the celebrated results from~\citet{hoeffding1963} and~\citet{bentkus2004hoeffding}.
-The Hoeffding-Bentkus inequality will be a function of the empirical risk on our calibration set,
+Beginning with the bounded case where $L(\T(X),Y) \in [0,1]$, we apply the hybridized Hoeffding-Bentkus (HB) inequality from~\citet{bates2021distribution} which combines the results from~\citet{hoeffding1963} and~\citet{bentkus2004hoeffding}.
+The HB inequality will use the empirical risk on the calibration set, $\Rhat_j = (1/n)\sum_{i=1}^{n}L(T_{\lambda_j}(X_i),Y_i) $, as the test statistic. \begin{prop}[Hoeffding-Bentkus inequality p-values] The following is a valid p-value for $\mathcal{H}_j$: